Age-Old Wisdom meets Modern Tools

 March’s birth flower is the daffodil.
 It’s no surprise.
-These cheerful flowers are harbinger of spring!
-Learn more about daffodil’s flower meaning and symbolism.
+These cheerful flowers are a harbinger of spring!
+Learn more about the daffodil’s flower meaning and symbolism.

 March Birth Flower

 Daffodil is actually just a nickname.
 The botanical or Latin name is “Narcissus” which comes from the Greek word “narkissos” and its base word “narke,” meaning a narcotic or numb sensation, attributed to the sedative effect from the alkaloids in its plants.
 All members are poisonous, which is great for gardeners, because that makes them critter-proof.
 The bulbs and leaves contain poisonous crystals which only certain insects can eat with impunity.
 They may, however, dig up the bulbs.

 March’s flower is sometimes called the jonquil.
 However, note that this term is sometimes misused; jonquil is one group of daffodils, not all daffodils.
 The Royal Horticultural Society divides Narcissus into 13 divisions from the large showy cup to trumpets to jonquils (division 7) to wild variants.